Skip to main content

 Conversation reasons.
 Filter by why the person reached out.
 Reasons are organized into five groups:

 Conversation outcomes.
-Filter by how the conversation ended, such as whether an appointment was booked, a callback was requested, the lead was turned down, or the caller abandoned the conversation
+Filter by how the conversation ended, such as whether an appointment was booked, a callback was requested, a message was left, the lead was turned down, or the caller abandoned the conversation

-Legal categories.
+Areas of law.
 Filter by area of law.
-You can select a broad category like Family to match all subcategories, or expand it and pick specific ones like Divorce, Child Custody, or Domestic Violence
+You can select a whole practice area like Family to match any matter in it, or expand it and pick specific matter types like Divorce, Child Custody, or Domestic Violence

-Tip: Use the Quick presets at the top for common setups.
-All new leads selects every new-lead conversation reason, and All non-leads selects everything from existing clients.
+Tip: Use the Quick presets at the top of the routing window for common setups.
+All new enquiries selects every new-lead conversation reason, and Everything that isn't a new enquiry selects the rest.
 These are great starting points that you can refine.

 Common setups